 Hortonville is a very small village located in the state of Wisconsin.
 With a population of 3,361 people and just one neighborhood, Hortonville is the 247th largest community in Wisconsin.

-Because occupations involving physical labor dominate the local economy, Hortonville is generally considered to be a blue-collar town.
-37.83% of the Hortonville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Hortonville, you'll notice that it is more blue-collar than most other communities in America.
+37.83% of Hortonville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Hortonville is a village of sales and office workers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Hortonville who work in office and administrative support (11.61%), sales jobs (10.83%), and management occupations (7.48%).

 Also of interest is that Hortonville has more people living here who work in computers and math than 95% of the places in the US.

-Hortonville is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Hortonville doesn't have a public transportation system that people use for their commute.

 The education level of Hortonville citizens is a little higher than the average for US cities and towns: 24.59% of adults in Hortonville have at least a bachelor's degree.